 Users of this model law are advised to read these four articles.

 In view of the differing resources and capacities each jurisdiction has, the following colour coding is used in the model law:

-- Green stands for provisions which are “technically easy to implement” or “unavoidable / essential whilst being of medium difficulty to implement”; therefore the green provisions represent the minimum all jurisdictions should follow an effective and competent alcohol, cannabis and tobacco regulatory framework, with a caveat following three paragraphs below.
+Green stands for provisions which are “technically easy to implement” or “unavoidable / essential whilst being of medium difficulty to implement”; therefore the green provisions represent the minimum all jurisdictions should follow for an effective and competent alcohol, cannabis and tobacco regulatory framework, with a caveat following three paragraphs below.

 For a jurisdiction with low implementation capacities, we recommend using all the green provisions and some of the yellow, but discarding the red provisions as a baseline.

 For a jurisdiction with medium implementation capacities, we recommend using all the green and most of the yellow provisions, but to be very selective regarding the provisions in red.